techie-joe/core/about.md

 ---
 title: About
-description: Background information on the Core template.
+description: Background information on the project.
 permalink: about
 ---
 {% include_relative README.md %}